ASchmidt1024/blank-ebook/bootstrap-tutorial.md

 ## Preparation

 Before we get into details, you should give your \(!\) template a personal touch.
 Open the file templateDetails.xml in your template folder under JOOMLA-ROOT/templates/frontend/.
 This file is an XML file and must be filled in with your data.
 You can keep the `<name>` frontend.
 If you want to change your template name into something else, you should do that before \(!\) you install the template.
-The steps are the same, only that you unzip Blank Bootstrap Edition, change the name frontend in templateDetails.xml, rename the folder, zip the template \(the renamed folder\) and install it in the backend.
+The steps are the same, only that you unzip BL4NK Bootstrap Edition, change the name frontend in templateDetails.xml, rename the folder, zip the template \(the renamed folder\) and install it in the backend.
 If you want to do it right now, you should deinstall the current template.
 Keep shure you take another template as default before.

 Continue in the templateDetails.xml.
 The date in `<creationDate>` should be set to the current date.
 Just take a format you want.
 Your name is in `<author>` tag.
 The `<copyright>` follows. `<authorEmail>` and `<authorUrl>` are self explanatory.
 In `<version>` you can specify which version of the template this is.
 A description of the templates can be stored under `<description>`.
 You can use HTML here.
 The rest can remain as it is for the moment.
 Later on, when you set the module positions, you will need this file again.
 Save the file and you'll see that your changes in the backend \(Extensions &gt; Templates &gt; Templates.
 Yes, you read it right: Double 'Templates'.
 Do you work as a freelancer?
 It is awesome to explain this path to your client on the phone\).